Divide-By-0/blog/content/posts/movies.md

 It's hard to find a curated list of movies that I or my friends would like.
 I usually get my movies from the Cannes Film Festival winners, or the A24 trailers, or from the IMDb top movies, or from the Oscar nominees, or my friends -- even then, it's hard to isolate why people like specific movies.
 Personal recommendations are rare and treasured, and I wish there was a place that all my friends put their favorite movies up so I could steal from that list instead.
 I like international movies especially, since they aren't influenced by the usual Hollywood tropes or methods of storytelling and tend to be a lot more unique.

-Specifically, I love movies that are more sci-fi in nature (like Dune), or have a complex plot that takes focus to fully understand (ahem Tenet), or make you feel a ton of emotions (like Better Days), or have you sniff out lots of little clues that the filmmaker plants (I love huge retcons, e.g. Us).
-Specifically, I think more technical folks or people who love puzzles, will particularly love this list!
+Puzzle making is pretty lossy and inaccurate representation of this list.
+I generally love any movies that are more sci-fi themed (like Dune), or have a complex plot that takes focus to fully understand (ahem Tenet), or make you feel a ton of emotions (damn, Better Days), or have you sniff out lots of little clues that the filmmaker plants (like retcons from Us).
+I think this list is pretty broadly recommendable, but specifically I think more technical folks or people who love puzzles will particularly love this list.
 I don't include any spoilers, but more of a broadstrokes review.
-This list is largely inspired by [Nick Sweeting's similar list](https://docs.sweeting.me/s/movies-to-watch#Mindfuck).
+This list is largely inspired by [Nick Sweeting's similar list](https://docs.sweeting.me/s/movies-to-watch#Mindfuck) and [Max Langenkamp](https://maxlangenkamp.me/).
 If you have any recs for me having looked at this list, I'd love to hear them -- you can dm me on [Twitter](https://twitter.com/yush_g/)!
-To calibrate, anything 8/10 or above means I highly recommend that others watch it, and 10 is a must-watch. ⭐ My top movie of the year is marked in stars ⭐.
+To calibrate, anything 8 or above means I highly recommend that others watch it, and 10 is a must-watch. ⭐ My top movie of the year is marked in stars ⭐.

 ## Previous

 ### 2022

+So far, this has been an excellent year for movies.
+I spent a significant amount of time combing through trailers, award shows, and off-the-beaten path recommendations, and it heavily paid off.
+I hope that others can benefit from it!

 - **Minions: The Rise of Gru**: 8/10.
 Love these little guys, who more than make up for the lack of story.
 Degenerate childhood nostalgia.